Skip to Content

 Federal regulations limit the number of times a student may repeat a course and receive federal financial aid for that course.

-• Once a student has completed any course twice and earned a passing grade (D or better, including a pass grade) they are no longer eligible to receive federal financial aid for that course.
+• Once a student has completed any course twice and earned a passing grade (with a D or better, including “Pass” grade) both times, they are no longer eligible to receive federal financial aid for that course.

 • If a student retakes a course that is no longer eligible for financial aid, the credits are excluded from the total enrollment and the student's financial aid will be adjusted to exclude these credits.